eclipse-tractusx/traceability-foss/docs/arc42.md

 This section describes the overall flow of the TraceX-FOSS application

-## Scenario 1: Return all Assets
+## Scenario 1: Return Assets

-This section describes what happens when user lists all stored assets.
+This section describes what happens when user lists stored assets.
+In this example, the user requests as built assets.
+The same can be done with as planned assets.

 ![arc42_007](https://eclipse-tractusx.github.io/traceability-foss/docs/assets/arc42/arc42_007.png)

 ##### Overview

-When a user requests all stored assets, TraceX-FOSS checks if the user has an adequate role ('ROLE_ADMIN', 'ROLE_SUPERVISOR', 'ROLE_USER').
+When a user requests stored assets, TraceX-FOSS checks if the user has an adequate role ('ROLE_ADMIN', 'ROLE_SUPERVISOR', 'ROLE_USER').
 If yes, then the endpoint returns a pageable result of assets.

 The returned pageable result can be empty if no suitable asset has been found.

 ## Scenario 2: Return specific Assets

 This section describes what happens when user searches for a specific asset.
+This example shows the request of one as built asset.
+The same can be done with as planned assets.

 ![arc42_008](https://eclipse-tractusx.github.io/traceability-foss/docs/assets/arc42/arc42_008.png)